Introduction

 Explore the Basics of ECG Waveforms

-Electrocardiograms (ECGs) are essential graphical representations of the heart's electrical activity, featuring the waveforms of ECG, including the P wave, QRS complex, and T wave.
+Electrocardiograms (ECGs) are essential graphical representations of the heart's activity, featuring the waveforms, including the P wave, QRS complex, and T wave.
 Each of these elements corresponds to specific electrical events within the heart:

 - P Wave: This wave signifies atrial depolarization, indicating atrial contraction.
 Its normal amplitude is approximately 0.25 mV, with a duration ranging from 80 to 110 milliseconds.